FernleafSystems/Shield-Security-for-WordPress/readme.txt

 * Block REST API / XML-RPC
 * HTTP Headers
 * Automatic Updates Control
-* ... and much, much more.
+* and much, much more...

 > <strong>Don't Leave Your Site At Risk</strong><br />
 > If your site is vulnerable to attack, you're putting your business and your reputation at serious risk.
 Getting hacked can mean you're locked out of your site, client data stolen, your website defaced or offline, and Google *will* penalise you.